What Is the Meaning of Comfort Care? FAQ and Best Practices

 Many facilities support nursing orders by including them in a comprehensive EOL policy and protocol.
 It’s important to make sure that both order sets and related policies are all in alignment and that updates are made as needed.

-Your team must have a solid understanding of EOL care practices, including training on any order sets, policies, or procedures that specifically guide care.
+Your team must have a solid understanding of EOL care practices, including training that highlights the meaning of comfort care while clarifying any order sets, policies, or procedures that specifically guide care.
 Education efforts should be ongoing and are often incorporated into annual competencies.

-Finally, remember to engage the patient and their support systems in your education plan.
+Above all, remember to engage the patient and their support systems in your education plan.
 You should ask yourself, What does comfort care mean to your patients?
-Be sure to assess their educational needs around EOL care to help set expectations and initiate those difficult — but essential — conversations about how the patient defines a “good death.”
+To them, does comfort care mean death in a manner synonymous with giving up?
+These types of associations reveal why it’s critical to assess educational needs around EOL care, helping to set expectations and initiate those difficult — but essential — conversations about how the patient defines a “good death.”

-In addition, once EOL care is initiated, it’s important to clearly communicate this to everyone working in the facility, including dietary services, environmental services, and phlebotomy.
+Once EOL care is initiated, it’s important to clearly communicate this to everyone working in the facility, including dietary services, environmental services, and phlebotomy.
 The patient and their family should be given as much privacy and respect as possible.
 In addition to placing an order in the electronic health record (EHR), many facilities use signage on the door of the room to alert staff and prevent unwanted visitors.
-Disruptions should be avoided to maintain a peaceful, quiet environment for the dying patient.
+Disruptions should be avoided in order to maintain a peaceful, quiet environment for the dying patient.

 5. Support and Care for Your Team

-Many facilities make social workers and chaplaincy services available to staff to help with emotional and spiritual needs.
-Mindfulness and wellness programs have become increasingly popular, and many employee assistance programs (EAPs) offer free counseling sessions for staff during times of crisis.
+Many facilities make social workers and chaplaincy services available to staff to help with emotional and spiritual needs for not just the patient and family, but affected staff, too.
 Caring for your team shows you value them as individuals and acknowledge that they’re affected, spiritually and mentally, by witnessing death and grief.

 IntelyCare writer Kerry Larkey, MSN, RN, contributed to the writing and research for this article.